-This ratio provides a measure of revenue that can be used to fund current and future expenditures*.
+This ratio provides a measure of revenue that can be used to fund current and future expenditures.
 An increasing ratio normally indicates stability and that the City is well positioned to meet its financial obligations now and in the future.
-In this case, the increase from 76 per cent in 2019 to 98 per cent in 2020 was driven mostly by decreasing revenue, rather than an increasing rate of growth in net financial assets.
-The increase from 2019 to 2020 is due to an increase in net financial assets of $40.0M over prior year, and a decrease in revenue of $44.4M.
+In this case, the increase from 98 per cent in 2020 to 109 per cent in 2021 was driven mostly by a larger increase of $68.8M in net financial assets, and a smaller increase of $28.7M in revenue.

 Measures the total economic resources available to provide future operations relative to the change in the economy measured through the change in tax assessments.
 The accumulated surplus/deficit includes the General, Airport, Wastewater and Water funds.
-After several years of downward trends, 2020 shows the City’s accumulated surplus growing at a rate slightly faster than the economy.
+After several years of downward trends, 2021 shows the City’s accumulated surplus growing at a rate slightly faster than the economy.
 The difference between the City and Municipalities over 100,000 shows that the City’s surplus compared to tax assessment is higher by 2-3 per cent during the time frame.

 Measures the extent to which own source revenues make up total revenues.
 This is a gauge for how much flexibility the City has to deal with changing revenue sources.
-For 2018 and 2019 this graph shows that sale of services revenues consistently made up 38 per cent of total revenues.
-In 2020 this ratio decreased to 34 per cent as many sources of non-tax revenue decreased due to COVID-19 public health restrictions and travel advisories resulting in decreases in air travel, public transit, and use of recreational facilities.
+In 2021 this ratio increased to 37.57 per cent.
+2021 was a standout year for new development, which meant significantly elevated development related revenues, also many sources of non-tax revenue slowly increased after COVID-19 public health restrictions and travel advisories were lifted.